iris-technologies/iris-code-conventions/PHP/partials/html_in_php.md

 '</div>';
 ```

-Here is how to write HTML element with multiple attributes
+Here is how to write Empty HTML element (without closing tag) with multiple attributes
 ```php
 '
 <input